 How to make a smoothie?

 You just need a few whole food ingredients that you blend in your food processor.
 In that case the result will look like the photo below and might discourage you from drinking.
-Fact is, we all eat with our eyes…If you invest an extra little step however (see instructions) then your smoothie will look a bit more appealing like the photo above.
+Fact is, we all eat with our eyes…If you invest an extra little step however (see instructions) then your drink will look a bit more appealing like the photo above.

 Breakfast smoothie recipes with 7 whole food ingredients

-- The best smoothie recipes contain of course also vegetables.
-Zucchini, red chard or baby spinach is my first choice as they deliver an extra portion of vitamins and minerals and you almost don’t taste them.
+- The best recipes contain of course also vegetables.
+Zucchini, red chard or baby spinach is my first choice as they deliver an extra portion of vitamins and minerals and you almost don't taste them.

 - Rolled oats or other grain flakes (whole rye, whole barley, etc.) grant a proper portion of fiber and also keep you satiated for longer.